 Regarding senior management Executive Officers, the Board of Directors shall determine candidates after the deliberation by the Nominating Committee.

-In designating Outside Directors as independent officers, the Company has compiled its proprietary “Independence Standards for Independent Directors and Independent Auditors of Isetan Mitsukoshi Holdings Ltd.,” for assessing their independence and outside officers who do not come under any of the following categories are nominated as independent officers.
+In designating Outside Directors and as independent officers, the Company has compiled its proprietary “Independence Standards for Independent Directors and Independent Auditors of Isetan Mitsukoshi Holdings Ltd.,” for assessing their independence and outside officers who do not come under any of the following categories are nominated as independent officers.

 1) Business executives of the Group